MohammedFlutter/market/README.md

 ## Key Features:

-- **Code Generation:** The project leverages code generation tools including Freezed, Retrofit, and Injectable for efficient and type-safe development.
+- **Code Generation:** The project leverages code generation tools including Freezed, Retrofit, and Injectable for efficient and fast development.

 - **MVVM Architecture:** The app follows the Model-View-ViewModel (MVVM) architecture pattern to ensure a clean and organized codebase.